-Import the public key and verify the install package by completing the instructions in Download the install package on page 24.
+Import the public key and verify the install package by completing the instructions in Download the install package.

 - 1. Open a command shell and log in as root. - 2.
-Upgrade the Avamar Client for Linux software: - To upgrade the software in the default directory: - o On RedHat, SUSE, Fedora, and CentOS, type:
+Upgrade the Avamar Client for Linux software: - To upgrade the software in the default directory: - On RedHat, SUSE, Fedora, and CentOS, type:

-'''

 rpm -Uvh AVAMAR-LINUX

-'''

-o On Debian and Ubuntu, type:
+On Debian and Ubuntu, type:

-'''

 dpkg -i AVAMAR-LINUX

-'''